sshane/openpilot-archive/README.md

 Features:
 - You can misspell parameter names and opEdit should be able to figure out which parameter you want.
 Ex. `cmra off` would be parsed as: `camera_offset`
-  - You can also still enter the corresponding parameter index while choose parameters to edit
+  - You can also still enter the corresponding parameter index while choosing parameters to edit
 - Type `a` to add a parameter, `d` to delete a parameter, or `l` to toggle live tuning only mode
 - Shows a detailed description for each parameter once you choose it
 - Parameter value type restriction.
 Ensures a user cannot save an unsupported value type for any parameters, breaking the fork